cloudfoundry/diego-notes/README.md

 In addition, the ActualLRP includes two pieces of data: `CrashCount` (keeping track of the number of crashes) and `Since` (keeping track of the time when `State` was last updated).
 These are used to implement a backoff policy when restarting crashes.

 An evacuating ActualLRP will always be in the `RUNNING` state.
-So will the suspect ActualLRP.
+A SUSPECT ActualLRP can only be in either the `RUNNING` or `CLAIMED` state.

 ### LRP Lifecycle